Trying Out Eyecite, Free Law Project's New Case Citation Tool

 >>> print(annotated_text)

-Copyright and patents, the Constitution says, are to promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.
+Copyright and patents, the Constitution says, are to “promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”
 Art.
 I, §8, cl.
 8. Copyright statutes and case law have made clear that copyright has practical objectives.
 It grants an author an exclusive right to produce his work (sometimes for a hundred years or more), not as a special reward, but in order to encourage the production of works that others might reproduce more cheaply.
 At the same time, copyright has negative features.
 Protection can raise prices to consumers.
 It can impose special costs, such as the cost of contacting owners to obtain reproduction permission.
 And the exclusive rights it awards can sometimes stand in the way of others exercising their own creative powers.
 See generally Twentieth Century Music Corp. v.
 Aiken, <a href="https://cite.case.law/us/422/151/#p156">422 U. S. 151</a>, 156 (1975); Mazer v.
 Stein, <a href="https://cite.case.law/us/347/201/#p219">347 U. S. 201</a>, 219 (1954).

-We can see that the annotate function has inserted hyperlink markup around the citations near the end of the text passage.
+function has inserted hyperlink markup around the citations near the end of the text passage.
 And by displaying the text as Markdown, we can verify that the generated links go to the right places on case.law.

 >>> from IPython.display import display, Markdown